IvanMPetrov/IvanMPetrov/README.md

 # Ivan Petrov

+#### Hello, I am Ivan, from Plovdiv, Bulgaria, and I find great satisfaction in cracking Java problems.I'm genuinely eager to expand my horizons by diving into various programming languages and frameworks.
-#### Hello, I'm Ivan, from Plovdiv, Bulgaria.
-I'm excited to share that I've successfully wrapped up my studies in Java Advanced, Java OOP, MySQL and SPRING Data courses.
-Currently ongoing courses: SPRING Fundamentals.
+#### So far I'm excited to share that I've successfully wrapped up my studies in Java Advanced, Java OOP, MySQL and SPRING Data courses, and my currently ongoing course is SPRING Fundamentals.
-#### I find great satisfaction in cracking Java problems and I'm genuinely eager to expand my horizons by diving into various programming languages and frameworks.
+#### Feel free to explore my GitHub repositories where you can discover my most recent solutions to various problems.

 ## Currently studying